 Cut the edges of the bread slices and e dry them to make bread crumbs.
 Gently roll out each slice with a rolling pin.
 Take care to see that you use a gentle hand while rolling out the slices.
 Apply butter and chutney on the first slice, place the second slice over it and top it with the slice of cheese.
 Place the, third slice over the cheese slice and apply ketchup on it.
 Roll the slices together to form a log.
 Cut slices of the log and serve either with ketchup or as is.

-Stir fries are a wonderful way of remaining healthy and at the same pandering to the taste buds.
-They are low on fat and a seasoning of choice can be used.
-I usually keep varying the seasoning as a change is always welcome.
+Stir fries are a wonderful way of staying healthy as very little fat is used !
+A variety of vegetables can be used and the seasonings changed to make them taste different each time one makes them.
 I have not mentioned the exact amount of condiments and spices to be used as they depend on individual preference.

 Equal quantity of the following vegetables :